hypothesis/h/docs/hacking/install.rst

 ``````````````````````````````````````````````````

 This section describes how to install h's system dependencies on Ubuntu 14.04.
-These steps will also probably work with little or no changes on other versions
+These steps will also probably work with few or no changes on other versions
 of Ubuntu, Debian, or other Debian-based GNU/Linux distributions.

 Install the following packages: